BMorearty/ChristmasLabels/README.md

 # Instructions to print

 1. In Google Contacts go to your Christmas List label.
 (You can call the label anything you want.)
-2. Select a single contact.
-3. Click the More button.
+2. In the top right corner click the Export button (looks like an outbox).
+3. Select Google CSV.
 4. Click Export.
-5. Select Christmas List.
-6. Select Google CSV.
-7. Click Export.
-8. Move the file to the root directory of this project.
+5. Move the file to the root directory of this project.
-9. Run `node src/christmaslabels.mjs`.
+6. Run `node src/christmaslabels.mjs`.
-10. Open labels.pdf and print it.
+7. Open labels.pdf and print it.

 ## Command line options